 - Marketable Skillset

 In today’s global marketplace and shaky economy, it’s beneficial for students to obtain a versatile professional skillset that can be applied to a range of career paths.
-A history degree offers graduates an enviable skillset; one that emphasizes analysis and communication.
+A history degree offers graduates an enviable skill set; one that emphasizes analysis and communication.

 - Follow Your Passion

 Many people work 9-5 jobs that have nothing to do with what they are really passionate about.
-If you love history, this degree can set you up for a career where you will love going to work each and every day.
+If you love history, then this degree can set you up for a career where you will love going to work each and every day.

 - Diverse Professional Opportunities

 In addition to following your passion, a history degree will also prepare you to pursue a career in a wide range of interesting fields.
 Many graduates go into law, work for the government, work in museums, broadcasting, the military and even the national park service.
+There are quite some interesting opportunities out there.

 Cost and Tuition of Obtaining a History Degree